 5. Content marketing is not a one-sided affair!

-So you’re into the swing of things and you’re producing content that your audiences needs and wants.
+So you’re into the swing of things and you’re producing content that your audiences need and wants.
 But are you monitoring it?
 Are you checking the responses?
 Providing valuable content is a great first step, but it’s only the beginning of the dialogue.

 Once you’ve produced your content and put it out there, your job is only half done.
 It’s now time to interact with your readers and social media followers.
 Be sure to respond to comments on your blog, ‘like’ and reply to comments on Facebook and mentions on Twitter.
 If people are taking the effort to engage with you, the least you can do is send a reply back.
-A back and forth dialogue between you and your followers is what is going to keep the togs of your content machine turning.
+A back-and-forth dialogue between you and your followers is what is going to keep the togs of your content machine turning.

 6. And lastly, being inconsistent

 Content creation is so much more than just producing content.
 You have to be regular.
 If you are only posting once in a blue moon, your followers are not going to take you seriously.
-They might think you’re too busy or, worse, not a thought-leader in the field.
+They might think you’re too busy or, worse, not a thought leader in the field.

 For this reason, having a content calendar is imperative.
 It doesn’t have to be anything fancy.
 All you need is a basic outline of when you’re going to create and publish your content.
 You’ll find that having this schedule will actually take a bit of the pressure off of you, and will ensure your readers and followers have a steady stream of useful content.